Final report for LNE21-421

 In 2022 at UFV, we repeated releasing ladybeetles in the high tunnel for the control of aphids.
 Ladybeetles were released two times- once in July and once in August.
 They also tested using insect exclusion netting in the high tunnel and outside raised beds to help decrease pest pressure and support biocontrol release efforts.

 In 2023, UFV reported high aphid pressure on tomatoes and cucumbers in their greenhouse.
 Lacewing larvae (Chrysoperla rufilabris) were released 2x during end of May and early June to be used as a quick knockdown of the aphid population.
 Aphid predatory midge (Aphidoletes aphidimyza) was released 3x in middle of June and early July as a more sustained biocontrol approach throughout the season.
-According to Project Advisor, Carol Glenister, aphid predatory midge has been reported to reproduce successfully and maintain its population throughout the season.
-Prior to biocontrol introduction, we did an aphid count on greenhouse tomatoes and cucumbers on May 24.
-After biocontrol introduction, we did aphid counts 8x throughout the season every two weeks from June 7 through September 19.
+According to project advisor, Carol Glenister, aphid predatory midge has been reported to reproduce successfully and maintain its population throughout the season.
+Prior to biocontrol introduction, we did an aphid count on greenhouse tomatoes and cucumbers on 5/24/23.
+After biocontrol introduction, we did aphid counts 8x throughout the season every two weeks from 6/7/23 through 9/19/23.
 Aphid counts were done by counting the number of aphids on three randomly selected leaves per plant for six plants in cucumbers and six plants in tomatoes giving 36 leaves in total.
 Aphid counts are a measure of the average aphid number on a leaf (total aphid number divided by total number of leaves).
 Our scouting program used an action threshold of one aphid per leaf.
-Due to high aphid numbers, the farmer decided to pull the cucumber crop on June 29.
-After this, the remainder of aphid counts were done on only tomatoes.
+Due to high aphid numbers, the farmer decided to terminate the cucumber crop on 6/29/23.
+After this, the remainder of aphid counts were done only on the tomato crop.

 The Massachusetts Avenue Project (MAP) farm located on Buffalo's West Side runs a year-round youth employment program building youth leadership skills through farming and other civic engagement programs.
 They grow a diversity of vegetables, fruits, flowers and herbs; they keep chickens and bees; and create numerous value-added products.
 In 2022, we trialed releasing Aphidoletes aphidimyza gall midges one time in the high tunnel for aphid control.
 After discussions with the farmer, we focused on trialing methods for managing flea beetles in 2023.